 At least one research grant submitted as principal investigator.

 Applicants must also demonstrate evidence of a career plan related to aging research.

 The nomination should consist of a primary letter of nomination written by a senior researcher who knows the candidate’s work.
 The letter should outline the candidate’s involvement in the AGS, research contributions and potential.
 The application must include the candidate's biosketch (NIH- style 4 pages maximum), reprints of up to three publications illustrating the candidate’s most important contributions, and one supporting letter of recommendation (limited to 1 page).
 The candidate should continue to be actively engaged in the line of research for which the award is made.
 Nominations will be reviewed, and the awardee selected by the AGS Research Committee.

-To recognize his/her outstanding achievements, the awardee will receive a letter documenting the award and a framed certificate will be presented during the Awards Ceremony at the AGS Annual Scientific Meeting.
+To recognize his/her outstanding achievement, the awardee will receive a letter documenting the award and an award certificate.